MathiasTEriksen/tt05-SparcityAware/README.md

 ## What this Project Does

-This project takes in a 3x3 weight matrix in Compressed Sparse Row format, value is quantized and 8 bits long.
-It also takes in the corresponding 3 bit spike train.
+This project takes in a 3x3 weight matrix in Compressed Sparse Row format, with the weight values being quantized and 8 bits long.
+It also takes in the corresponding temporal 3 bit spike train.
 It then computes the matrix vector multiplication product and outputs the resulting vector on the output line.

 ## How it Works

 Uses a set of registers and flags from the CPU to fetch the weight matrix in CSR format as well as the spike train.
-The values are passed in one at a time, and the entire matrix is loaded into registers that are internal to the IC
+The values are passed in one at a time, and the entire matrix is loaded into registers that are internal to the IC.

-Once the full sparse matrix and spike train are loaded in, an algorithm is used to compute the resultant vector of the matrix vector multiplication of the weight matrix and the spike train
+Once the full sparse matrix and spike train are loaded in, an algorithm is used to compute the resultant vector of the matrix vector multiplication of the weight matrix and the spike train.

 Finally, the output vector is transmitted on the output line, along with a flag bit which flips each time a new value is sent out.